Gemstones of Turkey

 It is the world’s rarest type of diaspore – a mineral named after the word diaspora, which in Greek means to scatter, in reference to the way the gemstone sparkles and reflects light.
 Considered to be 10 times as rare as diamonds, zultanite has only ever been found from one source: the Ilbir Mountains of Milas, located in Turkey’s Aegean province of Muğla.
 Generally a yellowish-green gemstone, it can transform into a reddish-pink colour in incandescent light and even reach hues of purple in mixed lighting, and can also possess the cat’s eye effect.
 Its healing properties are lesser-known due to it only having been discovered in the past few years.

 It is the oldest trade material from Anatolia of Turkey and has been used in jewellery for thousands of years.
-The name “chalcedony” is originally “Kalsedon,” which comes from the name of an ancient Anatolian port named Kalkedon.
+The name “chalcedony” is the original “Kalsedon,” which comes from the name of an ancient Anatolian port named Kalkedon.
 The name is still used today for any related materials with the same chemical composition.

 While chalcedony, which includes the varieties of agate and carnelian, can be found in a number of provinces throughout Turkey, including Ankara, Bursa, Çanakkale, Ordu, Rize and Tokat, the blue chalcedony hailing from Eskişehir’s Sarıcakaya region is definitely a much rarer find.
 The gem has historically been used as jewellery and stamps dating back thousands of years.
-The highly coveted blue chalcedony comes in greyish to purple-blue hues and is believed to relieve hostility and irritability and to promote the feelings of kindness and compassion.
+The highly coveted blue chalcedony comes in greyish to purple-blue hues and is believed to relieve hostility and irritability and to promote feelings of kindness and compassion.
 It is also believed to have played a good part in blood circulation, memory and speech.
 Also, believed to be beneficial to both lawyers and singers, who need to utilise their power of verbal expression.

 (Blue Chalcedony- Gemstone of Turkey)